Renda02/Tutorial-Create-simple-navigation-with-HTML-and-CSS/README.md

 Hypertext Markup Language (HTML) is used to develop and edit web pages.
 The markup language is a computer language that uses tags to define elements within documents.

-CSS stands for CSS, a language used for describing the presentation of documents written in HTML or XML.
-You can use CSS style sheets to style your web pages, such as the colors, fonts, and headings.
+CSS stands for  Cascading Style Sheet, a language used for describing the presentation of documents written in HTML or XML.
+CSS styles elements on your web pages, such as colors, fonts, and headings.

  This tutorial requires familiarity with the following: